ftCommunity/tx-pi/cases/README.md

 ![Standard case](../images/tx-pi-cases.jpg)

 This is the case for the Raspberry Pi / TX-Pi itself.
+Be aware that due to a different placement of Ethernet and USB ports on Pi3 and Pi4 both the Pi AND display cases must match.
+A Pi4 Display bottom will not fit onto a Pi3 and vice versa.

 # Raspberry 4